ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

     -
   * - Healthcare appointments
     - sum of healthcare appointments
-    - Split by type of appointment - follow-up vs emergency vs screening
+    - Split by type of appointment - follow-up vs emergency vs screening as well as usual age/sex/state/etc.
+  * - Missed follow-up appointments
+    - sum of missed follow-up appointments
+    -
   * - Population on SBP medication
     - sum of person time on SBP medication
     - Split by primary non-adherent, secondary non-adherent, and adherent; and split by medication category